UtahDave/dock_apache/README.rst

     <https://github.com/UtahDave/haproxy-docker>`_.

 To run this demo, your Salt Master and Salt Minions must be running the latest development version of Salt, or "Helium".
+This demo has been run and tested on Ubuntu 12.04 Precise and Ubuntu 14.04 Trusty.
+You should be able to run this demo on other OS's with some slight modifications.

+Please be sure to change the username and password if you modify this demo to work in production.

 First, copy the dock_apache and docker directories to `/srv/salt/` on your Salt Master.
 Clone the haproxy-docker repo mentioned above and copy the haproxy directory to `/srv/salt/` as well.

 I'm assuming your haproxy vm is named "haproxy01" and your docker vms are named "docker01, docker02, docker03, etc".